reflex-frp/reflex-gadt-api/example/backend/src/Backend.md

 `handleCatApi` produces the appropriate result type for each constructor of CatApi.
 For more on the `handleCatApi` function, see below.

-Note that we have to use `has` from `constraints-extras` to inform the compiler of the existence of a relevant `ToJSON` instance for the value wrapped by the GADT.
+Note that we have to use `has` from `constraints-extras` to inform the compiler of the existence of a `ToJSON` instance for the value type associated with the GADT constructor.

 ```haskell